BA(Hons) Early Childhood (with Foundation Year)

 BA (Hons) Early Childhood is an intellectually demanding and enjoyable course.

-You will undertake work-related experience which is a central aspect of the degree.
-You'll spend 10 days in early years settings in your first year and 20 days in your final year.
-Exploring professional roles in a setting is the focus of your second year work-related learning.
+Undertaking work-related experience is a central aspect of the degree.
+You'll spend time in early years settings in each year of the course.

-You will develop key communication and interpersonal skills, including learning how to work effectively with others, organise information and ideas, and present your ideas clearly and confidently.
+Develop key communication, interpersonal and critical thinking skills, including learning to work effectively with others, organise information and ideas, and present your ideas clearly and confidently.
+Develop research skills.
+Learn to reflect on your own and others' practice.

 Where can it take me?

-This course prepares you for managerial careers in childcare and educational settings, children's services and family support.
+You'll be equipped to work at managerial level in childcare and educational settings, children's services and family support.

 Many students study for an early years or primary postgraduate teaching qualification, or for a master's degree in social work, psychology, play therapy or speech and language therapy.